microsoft/WhatTheHack/999-InfraAsCode-Bicep/Coach/README.md

-# What The Hack - Infrastructure As Code: Bicep
+# What The Hack - Infrastructure As Code: Bicep - Coach's Guide

 ## Introduction
 Welcome to the coach's guide for the Infrastructure As Code: Bicep What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.